 ➢ Height Range: up to 6′ 6”

-As claimed by the manufacturer, the Teeter Inversion Table is the only FDA-approved inversion board on the market recommended for muscle tension, back pain, sciatica, herniated disc, facet syndrome, spinal stenosis, and more.
+As claimed by the manufacturer, the Teeter Inversion Table is the only FDA-approved inversion board on the market recommended for muscle tension, back pain, sciatica, herniated disc, facet syndrome, spinal stenosis, spinal curvature due to tight muscles, and more.

 Whether this bold claim is true or false, one thing remains certain, and that this unit is phenomenal.
 It’s perfect for treating scoliosis, along with various other conditions.